It’s Tinnitus Awareness Week from 6–12 February and tinnitus expert Mrs Fiona Bateson wants to shout from the rooftops

-Mr Andrew Irwin’s undergraduate medical training was in South Africa followed by 10 years of postgraduate orthopaedic training in Bristol, Scotland (Royal Hospitals, Aberdeen), The Royal National Orthopaedic Hospital, Stanmore and the RJAH Orthopaedic Hospital, Oswestry, Shropshire.
-Mr Irwin completed a Trauma Fellowship in Toronto, Canada prior to commencing his current post at West Herts NHS Trust in 1997.
+My undergraduate medical training was in South Africa followed by ten years of postgraduate orthopaedic training in Bristol, Scotland (Royal Hospitals, Aberdeen), The Royal National Orthopaedic Hospital, Stanmore and the RJAH Orthopaedic Hospital, Oswestry, Shropshire.
+I completed a trauma fellowship in Toronto, Canada prior to commencing my current post at West Herts NHS Trust in 1997.

-Throughout his life Mr Irwin has loved playing and watching sport and he understands the frustrations felt by sports people when injury affects their ability to take part in their sport.
+Throughout my life I have loved playing and watching sport and I understand the frustrations felt by sports people when injury affects their ability to take part in their sport.